 Early, Lucarelli, Sweeney & Meisenkothen is a nationwide law firm that handles mesothelioma and asbestos-exposure lawsuits in Arizona.
 The clients represented by our firm have been affected by mesothelioma in many Arizona cities and towns, from Tucson to Phoenix to Flagstaff.

 Our lawyers are experienced professionals on asbestos liability issues, legislation, and litigation.
 We have helped mesothelioma victims in the Grand Canyon State quickly receive compensation to help them pay for treatment and recover lost income.
-With more than two decades of experience, our attorneys and legal staff have become familiar with the many different asbestos companies operating in Arizona, and we have seen how their business practices have led to the development of terminal illnesses like mesothelioma in their workers.
+With more than four decades of experience, our attorneys and legal staff have become familiar with the many different asbestos companies operating in Arizona, and we have seen how their business practices have led to the development of terminal illnesses like mesothelioma in their workers.

 Filing Mesothelioma Lawsuits in Arizona